Optically trapped Feshbach molecules of fermionic $^{161}$Dy and $^{40}$K: Role of light-induced and collisional losses

 where $Z(B)$ is the closed-channel fraction as calculated according to Eq.~(\ref{Eq:ClosedChannelFraction}).
 The different values for closed-channel fraction for each measurement are reported in Table \ref{tab:Coeff}.

 In Fig.~\ref{fig:LossRateVsInt}, we show the closed-channel loss rate $\alpha_{\textrm{cc}}$ as function of the light intensity $I$ for the different ODTs, together with a linear fit

 to each data set.
 These fits yield a wavelength-specific coefficient $\Gamma_{\rm cc}$, which quantifies the slope for each data set \footnote{Because of the thermal spatial distribution in the trap, the molecules sample a mean intensity, which is typically 25$\,\%$ below the peak intensity.
-Therefore our values of $\Gamma_{\rm cc}$, which are simply calculated with the peak intensity, underestimate the true values.
-This, however, is a small effect regarding the enormous variation of $\Gamma_{\rm cc}$ in our experiments.}.
+Therefore our values of $\Gamma_{\rm cc}$, which are simply calculated with the peak intensity, underestimate the true values. {In the special case of the 2002-nm trap light, interference effects may lead to locally increased trapping potentials.
+However, these effects remain small in comparison with the enormous variation of $\Gamma_{\rm cc}$ observed in our experiments.}}.
 The resulting values are summarized in Table~\ref{tab:Coeff}.
-They show a dramatic variation of $\Gamma_{\textrm{cc}}$ over more than three orders of magnitude.
-The linear fit also indicates the presence of weak, residual background losses (parameter $\alpha_0$), which are not induced by the trap light and play no role for our present experiments.
-Similar measurements on light-induced decay have been reported for LiCr Feshbach molecules in Ref.~\cite{Finelli2024ula}, also demonstrating an order-of-magnitude reduction with increasing wavelength in the infrared.
+They show a dramatic variation of $\Gamma_{\textrm{cc}}$ over more than three orders of magnitude. {The linear fit also indicates the presence of residual losses in the limit $I\rightarrow 0$ (parameter $\alpha_0$).
+Such losses, which cannot be explained in terms of trap-light-induced decay, are likely due to technical imperfections when operating ultra-shallow ODTs and play no role for our present experiments.} Measurements on light-induced decay have been reported for LiCr Feshbach molecules in Ref.~\cite{Finelli2024ula}, these experiment also demonstrating an order-of-magnitude reduction with increasing wavelength in the infrared.